 4. Hiking the Nationals Parks

-Hiking, especially longer or overnight treks are a great way to get the whole family involved and enjoy the great outdoors.
+Hiking, especially longer or overnight treks are a great way to get the whole family involved and one of the best ways to enjoy the great outdoors.

 For a great overview of the Nationals Parks, I’d recommend the Moon USA National Parks Complete guide here.